chrsengel/chrsengel.github.io/_posts/stild/2020-08-18-stuff-i-learned-today-002.md

 ## Compression

 If you're in need of extreme compression for your files, then look no further!
 There's a tool called `lrzip`[^lrzip] that helps you out.
-I successfully halved some of my `*.tar.gz` sizes.
-It best works with documents.
+I successfully halved some folders that I previously compressed with `tar`.
+The tool works best with documents.

 For maximum compression use the `-z` option.
 It does not work for media files however.
 I tried compressing a 15 GB raw image folder and only got it to ~14.8.

-Here's a quick comparison between the regular `tar cfvz` compression and `lrztar` on a directory full of documents.
+Here's a quick comparison between the regular `tar cfvz` compression and `lrztar -z` on a directory full of documents.

 ![Compression Comparison]({{ "/assets/img/stild/2020/08-18/comparison.png" | relative_url }})